OptimusCrime/youkok2/README.md

 ## Technologies

-Various technologies as used in the Youkok2-project.
+Various technologies are used in the Youkok2-project.
 Most of which has been written from the ground up.
-This includes a dynamic URL pattern matching, a robust MVC pattern, a minimalistic ORM, a processor handler, job scheduler and a custom cache handler.
+This includes a dynamic URL pattern matching, a robust MVC pattern, a minimalistic ORM, a processor handler, job scheduler, and a custom cache handler.